Pinus lambertiana: Embryonal growth

 In late stage of embryonal development, the sugar pine embryo changes from a smooth and narrow paraboloid to a less symmetric structure.
 This configuration is caused by a transverse orientation of division planes in the upper portion of the embryo axis.
 The root initial zone is established, and the epicotyl develops as an anlage flanked by regions of that define the cotyledonary buttresses.
 At this stage, the embryo is composed of the suspensor, root initials and root cap region, hypocotyl-shoot axis, and the epicotyl.
 The upper (distal) portion of the embryo, which gives rise to the cotyledons and the epicotyl, is considered to be the shoot apex.

 Shoot apex

-The apex has the following four zones:
+The shoot apex has the following four zones: